Recipes¶

 -

-Stop git-spice from trying to create GitHub Pull Requests by setting spice.submit.publish to false.
+Stop git-spice from trying to submit changes to the service by setting spice.submit.publish to false.

 git config spice.submit.publish false